v-hirak/explaining-MT-difficulty/README.md

 ### Language Data Availability

-We estimate data availability of 165 languages using their respective Wikpedia sizes measured in the number of articles.
+We estimate data availability of 165 languages using their respective Wikipedia sizes measured in the number of articles.
 Article counts are taken from [here](https://meta.wikimedia.org/wiki/List_of_Wikipedias).